 – Pop in a supermarket

-– Go where people work: look for fishermen by the sea, or farmers in the countryside
+– Go where people work: look for fishers by the sea or farmers in the countryside

 – Take a walk in residential areas